metosin/malli/docs/function-schemas.md

   (dec x))
 ```

-In order to enable instrumentation, we have to collect the Var metadata into the malli function schema registry.
-For this, there is `mi/collect!`.
-It reads all public vars from a given namespace and registers function schemas from`:malli/schema` metadata.
+To enable instrumentation for the `defn`, we need to call `mi/collect!`.
+It reads all public vars from a given namespace and registers function schemas from `:malli/schema` metadata.

 ```clj
 (mi/collect!)